Sign in with Microsoft

 • In the upper-right corner, the Give feedback and What’s new buttons

-To move between elements, press the Tab key or Shift+Tab.
+To move between elements, press the Tab key or Shift+Tab

-Explore and navigate the flyout window
+Explore and navigate the Chat in Windows 11

-To navigate inside the flyout window:
+To navigate inside the Chat in Windows 11:

 • To browse the Recent and Synced contacts lists, press the Tab key until you hear "Recent," "Chats, tree view," or a name of a chat.
 Then use the Up and Down arrow keys to find the chat you want.
 When you find the chat you want, press Enter to open the chat.